carmelosantana/alpaca-bot/README.md

 ### Features

 - Chose to store conversation history **privately** in your `wp_` database or not at all.
-- Use `[agent]` to execute tasks on your behalf, generate dynamic content and more.
+- Use `[alpacabot_agent]` to execute tasks on your behalf, generate dynamic content and more.
 - Chat with dozens of pre-trained LLMs or [train your own](https://github.com/ollama/ollama/blob/main/docs/api.md#generate-embeddings).
 - Switch conversational model on the fly.
 - Create your own custom [system messages](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#system) for highly predictable or formatted responses.